comprna/ORQAS/README.md

 ## Additional scripts

-###Stable Marriage Algorithm for orthologous isoform pairs
+### Stable Marriage Algorithm for orthologous isoform pairs

 A symmetric version of the stable marriage algorithm has been used to calculate pairs of orthologous isoforms between human and mouse.
-For more information about the process check the Online Methods section in [(Reixachs-Sole et al. 2019)](https://www.biorxiv.org/content/10.1101/582031v2).
+For more information check the Online Methods section in [(Reixachs-Sole et al. 2019)](https://www.biorxiv.org/content/10.1101/582031v2).

  The perl script takes a file with the following format as an input: